react-hookz/web/README.md

 // from the root of package
 import { useMountEffect } from '@react-hookz/web';
 // or single hook directly
-import { useMountEffect } from '@react-hookz/web/useMountEffect';
+import { useMountEffect } from '@react-hookz/web/esm/useMountEffect';
 ```

 In case your bundler supports tree-shaking (most of modern does) - both variants are equal and only
 necessary code will get into your bundle.
 Direct hook imports should be considered otherwise.
+In case, for some reason, you are not able to use ES imports - you should direct-import hooks from
+`@react-hookz/web/esm` folder.

 ## Migrating from react-use